budimanjojo/talhelper/README.md

 ## Getting Started

 1. Create a `talconfig.yaml`, an example [template](./test/talconfig.yaml) is provided.
-2. Optionally encrypt your `talconfig.yaml` with [SOPS](https://github.com/mozilla/sops), an example [.sops.yaml](./test/.sops.yaml) is provided.
+2. Run `talhelper gensecret --patch-configfile > talenv.yaml` (`--patch-configfile` will add inlinePatches inside your `talconfig.yaml`)
+3. Encrypt the secret with SOPS: `sops -e -i talenv.yaml`
-3. Run `talhelper genconfig` and the output files will be in `./clusterconfig` by default.
+4. Run `talhelper genconfig` and the output files will be in `./clusterconfig` by default.

 To get help, run `talhelper <subcommand> --help`